FAQ Seattle University Tournament

 Sunday is for all ages and is a full day experience.

-On Sunday, we have elementary debate, middle school debate, and speech events.
+On Sunday, we have elementary debate, middle school debate, public forum debate (for Willows Prep), congress, and speech events.

 Sun happens in person at Seattle University.